Frequently asked questions – International Space Station

 The effects of space on the human body are the biggest challenge we need to tackle in order to further explore the solar system.

-Before we can send humans to Mars for example, we need to mitigate a lot of risks to human health, such as the stiffening of arteries and the consequences of greater exposure to radiation.
+Before we can send humans to Mars, for example, we need to mitigate a lot of risks to human health, such as the stiffening of arteries and the consequences of greater exposure to radiation.

 Even though the research occurs in space, its findings have impacts here on Earth.
 The physical symptoms observed among astronauts on a mission are similar to accelerated aging and health problems experienced by sedentary populations.
 Therefore, the results of life science in space are also relevant for these fields of research.

-View the "Why do we do science in space?" video to learn more.
+Watch the Why do we do science in space? video to learn more.